-Launched to coincide with International Women's Day 2015, Left Behind allows users to explore the education situation for girls worldwide before diving down to the classroom level in sub-Saharan Africa.
-Girls continue to lag behind boys in terms of education access, participation and outcomes.
+Launched to coincide with International Women's Day 2015, Left Behind gives users an understanding of the educational gaps that exist between boys and girls worldwide, with a particular focus on sub-Saharan Africa.
+In this region, girls continue to lag behind in terms of education access, participation and outcomes.

 With compelling data visualization laid over evocative photos, the site aims to communicate a narrative that is clear enough for the general public while also providing solid data for journalists and researchers.
-Part of FFunction’s mandate was to ensure it was visually compelling, easy to navigate, easy to share on social media and to embed on 3rd party sites and blogs.
+Part of FFunction’s brief was to ensure Left Behind was visually compelling, easy to navigate, easy to share on social media and to embed on 3rd party sites and blogs.
 The interactive has several pre-written tweets embedded, making it simple for users to share advocacy messages.

-Because the interactive was about being left behind, the FFunction team wanted to create visual contrast between the photos, the data and the narration.
+From a design perspective, it was important to create a strong visual language that would weave together photography, data and text.
 A key part of this was to show that real people are behind the numbers by using photos chosen from the World Bank’s library of images.
 The sandy, dusty tones of the photos are characteristic of sub-Saharan Africa, whilst the font and chart palette were kept minimalist with touches of white, neon yellow and black.